20 Best Museums In Florence Italy

 In this epic poem, Dante creates a fictional version of himself, traveling through hell, purgatory, and paradise.
 His image driven descriptions were hugely influential, producing a plethora of visual art.

 Dante famously fell in love with Beatrice Portinari, writing about her as an idealized love in his Vita Nuova.
-But it was an unrequited love.
-Dante admired her from afar.
-His passion became the subject of many paintings by Pre-Raphelite artists, especially Dante Gabriel Rossetti.

 If you have an abiding fascination with the great 13th century poet, you’ll probably be interested in the displays.
 There’s many copies of The Divine Comedy.
 Nearby is the church where Beatrice attended mass.